edpavanelli/commerce-purchase/purchase-management/README.md

  - Security properties, like JWT and client secrets, in a HSM.
  - Environment properties

-but, this could make harder for you to test, so this application is **not ready yet** to be productive.
-Consider the **main** branch just a Q&A approved branch.
+But, this could make harder for you to test, so this application is **not ready yet** for production.

 This project will be closer to production when the next features are implemented.